PaddlePaddle/docs/doc/fluid/beginners_guide/install/FAQen.md

 - What is Docker?

-	> If you haven't heard of Docker, you can think of it as a virtualenv-like system, but it's not just the Python runtime environment.
+	> If you haven't heard of Docker, you can think of it as a virtualenv-like system, but it virtualises more than the Python runtime environment.

 - Is Docker still a virtual machine?